rayoh123/Moobloom/docs/final.md

 The goal of our project is to train our agent to be adept at evading hostile mobs such as zombies, skeletons, and creepers while learning that passive mobs like sheep are safe.
 This is an interesting thing to do because a common issue for Minecraft players is trying to avoid death via hostile mobs in their first few in-game nights.
 It will be interesting to see if an AI trained with reinforcement learning would be able to mimick the same escape strategies employed by human players.
 <br>
-<br>Our project as of now has an agent in an eclosed room with 2 zombies, 2 creepers and 3 sheeps.
+<br>Our project as of now has an agent in an enclosed room with 3 zombies, 2 creepers and 3 sheeps.
 The enclosed room has a row of diamond blocks.
 If the agent reaches any block in this row, the agent wins and gets a reward for the same.
 The enclosed room also has a path towards the diamond blocks of least resistance i.e devoid of hostile mobs.
 The agent detects the best path to reach the diamond blocks and escapes the hostile.

 ## APPROACH:
 We are training the AI to escape from hostile mobs using reinforcement learning.
 Our hope is that